Category Archives: 2022 Films

 Grade: B+

-Though there are some exceptions, it can be tough to differentiate many modern horror films from one another.
-Maybe it’s age catching up to me but many of them run together or lack a novel subject that makes them memorable past a couple of days.
+Although there are some exceptions, it can be challenging to distinguish many modern horror films from one another.
+Maybe it’s age catching up to me, but many of them run together or lack a novel subject that makes them memorable past a couple of days.

-Supernatural beings seem to be a standard flavor so it’s quite refreshing to watch a movie like Barbarian (2022) which offers an original storyline with a straight-ahead premise.
+Supernatural beings seem to be a standard flavor, so it’s pretty refreshing to watch a movie like Barbarian (2022), which offers an original storyline with a straight-ahead premise.

-You might say the events could happen in ‘real life’ with some suspensions of disbelief to endure.
+You might say the events could happen in ‘real life’ with some suspension of disbelief to endure.

-There are major plot points and numerous questions to ponder but this is forgivable because the film takes the viewer on a fun journey into the unexpected.
+There are major plot points and numerous questions to ponder, but this is forgivable because the film takes the viewer on a fun and unexpected journey.

 Tess Marshall (Georgina Campbell) travels to Detroit for a job interview, having booked an Airbnb in a residential area.
-But when she arrives late at night in a driving rainstorm she discovers that the house is inhabited by a strange man named Keith (Bill Skarsgard) who insists he is also renting the house.
+But when she arrives late at night in a driving rainstorm, she discovers that the house is inhabited by a strange man named Keith (Bill Skarsgard), who insists he is also renting the home.

 A lot more.

 I wondered what I would do if faced with the same circumstance.
-Would I sit in my car all night certain to be sleep deprived and bomb an important job interview?
+Would I sit in my car all night, sleep-deprived, and attend an important job interview?
 Or, enjoy an inviting glass of wine, the company of a handsome stranger, and the comfort of a warm bed?

-As an unearthed portion of the house is uncovered Tess is continually faced with more questions usually involving fleeing from the house or staying and saving other people.
+As an unearthed portion of the house is uncovered, Tess is continually faced with more questions, typically involving whether to flee from the home or stay and save others.

-The introduction of AJ (Justin Long) a Los Angeles actor who owns the house almost makes the audience forget about Keith or the initial storyline especially when other dubious characters like a rapist and deformed woman named ‘Mother’ make their appearance midway through.
+The introduction of AJ (Justin Long), a Los Angeles actor who owns the house, almost makes the audience forget about Keith or the initial storyline, especially when other dubious characters like a rapist and a deformed woman named ‘Mother’ make their appearance midway through.

 There’s even a shred of sympathy given to the main villain.

-Where things falter is when I try to add up the logicality of the situation.
-Nobody eats in this film as the plausibility of finding food before starvation is nill.
+Where things falter is when I try to add up the logic of the situation.
+Nobody eats in this film, as the plausibility of finding food before starvation is nil.

 Finally, Tess, while an intelligent woman, makes more than one bungled decision that lands her in continuous trouble.

-Surprisingly, director Zach Cregger is new to filmmaking and simply had an idea that spiraled into Barbarian (2022).
-If he gets his story points straightened out he could have a bright future in the world of cinema.
+Surprisingly, director Zach Cregger is new to filmmaking and had an idea that spiraled into Barbarian (2022).
+If he gets his story points straightened out, he could have a bright future in the world of cinema.

 Nope-2022